-- arteriovenous fistula
+arteriovenous fistula

-Selective DSA is the gold standard because it allows visualisation of small or peripheral lesions.
+Selective DSA is the gold standard because it allows visualization of small or peripheral lesions.
 The characteristic finding, particularly in more common medial subtype, is alternating stenoses and dilatations, causing a string of beads appearance 5.

 - typical angiographic features include: vascular loops, fusiform vascular ectasia and a string of beads